kni-labs/rrssb/README.md

 # Ridiculously Responsive Social Sharing Buttons
-<p>Love them or hate them (or even call them <a href="http://solomon.io/why-im-done-with-social-media-buttons/">unnecessary</a>), social sharing buttons appear to be with us for a while.
+<p>Love them or hate them social sharing buttons appear to be with us for a while.
 It seemed like <a href="http://www.kurtnoble.com">we</a> were constantly making custom buttons for every single project, so we decided to create a super flexible system that would work in any container.</p>

-<p>While these particular buttons original intent was for long form post sharing, they can work for any use.
-RRSSB is build with SASS, and svgs, so its retina ready out of the box.
-Add or remove icons as you see fit, the rest will fill in the space.</p>
+<p>RRSSB is built with <a href="http://sass-lang.com/">SASS</a>, so you can easily customize it by tweaking a few variables.
+SVGs allow for tiny file size and retina support.
+Add or remove icons as you see fit &mdash; the rest will fill in automagically in the container.</p>

+# Demo
-<p>View the project on the KNI <a href="http://devsitelocation.com/projects/rrssb/social-buttons.html">website</a>.</p>
+<p>View the demo here</a></p>

+<p>RRSSB is a <a href="http://devsitelocation.com/projects/rrssb/social-buttons.html">KNI Labs freebie</a> crafted by <a href="http://www.twitter.com/dbox/">@dbox</a> and <a href="http://www.twitter.com/seagoat">@seagoat</a>.</p>